joelyjoel/naive-instruments/README.md

 Provides a C++ library for audio synthesis and musical composition, and a command line tool for using manipulating audio.

+The name is spoonerism of Native Instruments and the naivety of many of its algorithms.

 I'm writing this to satisfy my curiosity about signal processing, to teach myself C++ and to demonstrate where I'm at with that to people I'd like to work with.
 As a result, potential users (and even potential use-cases) have taken a back seat.
 If you are looking for a well-supported C++ audio library to use in your project maybe try [JUCE](https://juce.com) or [Open Frameworks](https://openframeworks.cc).

 ## Structure of the library.